jerhabor/tutorlink/README.md

 - [`max-width: 767px`](assets/testing/user-stories/testimonials-mobile.JPG)

 **User Story 3:**
-> As a parent of both KS2 and 11+ students, I want to be able to sign up easily so that once I decide to do so, it is quickly over and done with.
+> "As a parent of both KS2 and 11+ students, I want to be able to sign up easily so that once I decide to do so, it is quickly over and done with."

 Features: [2.1.1](#211-navigation-bar), [2.1.8](#218-footer), [2.2.6](#226-jumbotron), [2.4.1](#241-top-subjects), [2.5.2](#252-contact-body)
 Sign up buttons are located in several places on the site for ease: